ProPetro Holding (PUMP) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the oilfield services company had lost 6.13% over the past month, lagging the Oils-Energy sector's gain of 4.55% and the S&P 500's gain of 5.73% in that time.
+Prior to today's trading, shares of the oilfield services company had gained 1.25% over the past month.
+This has lagged the Oils-Energy sector's gain of 1.59% and the S&P 500's gain of 7.41% in that time.

-ProPetro Holding will be looking to display strength as it nears its next earnings release, which is expected to be February 21, 2023.
-On that day, ProPetro Holding is projected to report earnings of $0.34 per share, which would represent year-over-year growth of 270%.
-Meanwhile, our latest consensus estimate is calling for revenue of $338.19 million, up 37.44% from the prior-year quarter.
+Investors will be hoping for strength from ProPetro Holding as it approaches its next earnings release, which is expected to be February 21, 2023.
+The company is expected to report EPS of $0.34, up 270% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $338.19 million, up 37.44% from the year-ago period.

-Any recent changes to analyst estimates for ProPetro Holding should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for ProPetro Holding.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.46% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.46% higher within the past month.
 ProPetro Holding is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that ProPetro Holding has a Forward P/E ratio of 4.33 right now.
-This represents a discount compared to its industry's average Forward P/E of 13.95.
+Valuation is also important, so investors should note that ProPetro Holding has a Forward P/E ratio of 4.37 right now.
+Its industry sports an average Forward P/E of 13.82, so we one might conclude that ProPetro Holding is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report